 3

-No action taken in the tool — reconciliation still happens in Fusion for Phase 1; Phase 2 eliminates this step entirely
+No action taken in the tool — reconciliation still happens in Fusion for Exception Intelligence; Automation Gap eliminates this step entirely

-In Phase 1, System Match is informational only.
-Clicking the transaction opens a read-only panel — the same layout as Auto-Reconciled — showing the bank entry and the matched GL entry side by side.
-A blue alert reads: "System match — our engine matched this on reference after normalization.
+In Exception Intelligence, EI Engine-Reconciled is informational only.
+Clicking the transaction opens a read-only panel — the same layout as Fusion-Reconciled — showing the bank entry and the matched GL entry side by side.
+A blue alert reads: "EI Engine matched this on end-to-end ID + amount after string normalization.
 GL entry: [ref].
-Phase 2 reconciles these automatically."
+Automation Gap (Beta / Stage 7) reconciles these automatically and writes the match back to Fusion."
 There is no Reconcile button.
-The reconciliation still happens in Fusion.
-The value in Phase 1 is visibility: the engine has already identified the match and named the specific GL entry.
-In Phase 2, these items disappear from the manual queue entirely — the engine writes the confirmed match to Fusion without any human step.
+Reconciliation still happens in Fusion.
+The value in Exception Intelligence is visibility: the engine has identified the match and named the specific GL entry.
+In Automation Gap, these items disappear from the manual queue entirely — the engine writes the confirmed match to Fusion via the Manual Reconciliation Service API without any human step.

 Fusion

-Phase 2: POC writes confirmed match back to Fusion via reconciliation API.
+Automation Gap: POC writes confirmed match back to Fusion via Manual Reconciliation Service API.
 Same mechanism as Unmatched — clean 1-to-1 write-back.

 Steps this replaces

-None in Phase 1 — read-only informational panel; reconciliation still done in Fusion.
-Phase 1 value is visibility only: the engine has already found the match.
+None in Exception Intelligence — read-only informational panel; reconciliation still done in Fusion.
+Exception Intelligence value is visibility only: the engine has already found the match.

 • How many items per day have reference format mismatches that Fusion misses?
-This is the headline Phase 2 volume figure — these disappear from the manual queue in Phase 2.
+This is the headline Automation Gap volume figure — these disappear from the manual queue in Automation Gap.

 Detection